yahiro07/alumina-visor/readme.md

 The component path shown in the UI is relative to this directory.

 If the config file is not exist, all `.visor.tsx` files under current directory are enumerated.

+`customHtmlTemplate` is used to replace html file for the page.

+`port` is the port for debug server.

 ## Visor file example